2023-24 quality initiatives

 • Receive technical assistance to build a plan for improving your outdoor playscape

-• Financial grant of $2,000 to work towards any outdoor goals
+• Financial grant award between $2,000 and $10,000 to work towards your outdoor environment goals

 Eligibility